 It is my personal belief that only a constitutional amendment can legally make a state of the District of Columbia.

 Many disagree.
 A number believe that the government compound could be shrunk down to contain only those federal buildings, which are a part of the government and the remainder of that 61 square miles turned into a state.

 The Democrats, especially, love the idea of statehood for DC.
 They know they would get three liberal democrat members of the Senate, and Congress, right off the bat.
 According to the 2000 census there are 343,312 Blacks in DC.
 Whites account for only 176,101.
 That’s 60% Black and 30% White.
 The median age is 34.6 years old.

 Right now, when numbers mean so much for the Democrats, you can bet they are looking, and lusting after, the District of Columbia.

 Why do I bring this up now?
-I refer you to the second paragraph above this one.
-You can bet that should the Democrats manage to win the Congress, (This happened in November of 2006!) or just the US House, a new push for statehood for DC will be introduced, almost immediately.
+I refer you to the paragraph immediately preceding this one.
+You can bet that should the democrats manage to win the Congress, or just the US House, a new push for statehood for DC will be introduced, almost immediately.
 And, another thing you can bet on… if they can figure out a way to get the job done, short of a constitutional amendment, they will see that DC becomes the 51st state of New Columbia ASAP.
 I mean, 93% of the voters casting ballots in DC in the last election, voted democrat.
 That fact alone should tell you all you really need to know about the “Statehood for DC” push.

 So, if the Congress wishes to diminish the size of the District say, down to the constitutionally mandated ten square miles, that’s fine by me.
 But, I would insist that the remainder of the current District be returned to Maryland and/or any other state from which the land was originally appropriated.